LukeMS/vardaellen/index.rst

 Archons.

-.. _`Utopia`: `Utopia (NG)`_
+.. _`Nirvana`: `Nirvana (NG)`_

-Utopia (NG)
+Nirvana (NG)
 ============

 A plane of the purest good.
 Here the Middle Path between chaos and order is walked to achieve the greater good.

-The plane of Utopia consist of tectonic-like plates, varying from small to continental sizes, floating along the central northern part of the Astral Ocean.
+The plane of Nirvana consist of tectonic-like plates, varying from small to continental sizes, floating along the central northern part of the Astral Ocean.
-Its weather is diverse, varying from the tropical-like weather of its southern part, the Utopian Shores, passing trough a subtropical zone, a temperate zone and finally a cold one, the Utopian Arctic, at its northern part.
-One could say that Utopia looks like a hole hemisphere of Vardaellen.
+Its weather is diverse, varying from the tropical-like weather of its southern part, the Nirvana Shores, passing trough a subtropical zone, a temperate zone and finally a cold one, the Arctic Nirvana, at its northern part.
+One could say that Nirvana looks like a hole hemisphere of Vardaellen.
-That allows the plane of Utopia to have a representation of every single vardaellenian biome, with its respective fauna and flora.
+That allows the plane of Nirvana to have a representation of every single vardaellenian biome, with its respective fauna and flora.
-In terms of variety it even surpasses the wildlife of the Elysium, but not in numbers, for even the wildlife population in Utopia is moderate.
+In terms of variety it even surpasses the wildlife of the Elysium, but not in numbers, for even the wildlife population in Nirvana is moderate.
 Spread amongst each of those biomes there are small monasteries where those that follow the Way of the Middle Path live - proving that the Enlightment and Good can be obtained no matter where.

+..
+COMMENT >>> Buddhism/Nirvana'ish

-Utopia has the following traits:
+Nirvana has the following traits:

- * **Divinely Morphic**: Deities with domains in Utopia can alter the plane at will.
+ * **Divinely Morphic**: Deities with domains in Nirvana can alter the plane at will.
  * **Strongly Good-Aligned**
  * **Enhanced Magic**: Spells and spell-like abilities with the good descriptor are enhanced.
  * **Impeded Magic**: Spells and spell-like abilities with the evil descriptor are impeded.